 - Premature lifestyle changes and unnecessary purchases.
 When getting to a stage of being cash-flow positive, owners often first feel a sense of relief.
 Continued success then leads to confidence in looking beyond covering overhead to making a few well-earned lifestyle upgrades.
 Should they buy a new home?
 Purchase that new car?
 The issue here isn’t in the reward but in the timing.
 Especially in our 40s and 50s, it’s critical to be thoughtful about making any lifestyle changes that may not be sustainable, especially without mapping out a clear vision of the future.

 - Not sticking to and evolving your budget.
 This one is fairly straightforward, but you would be surprised how many business owners slip from a budget or fail to update their budget as the business grows.
 Without a solid budget, it’s difficult to plan for future tax requirements, insurance, and even potential emergencies.
 This may lead to taking on unnecessary debt that can be really detrimental to your success.
-From another perspective, with a structured budget in place, an owner can pivot quickly to minimize expenses when needed (for instance, during the worst of last year’s pandemic that impacted many small businesses) and also feel confident in making necessary large purchases that benefit the company.
+From another perspective, with a structured budget in place, an owner can pivot quickly to minimize expenses when needed (for instance, during the worst of the 2020-21 pandemic that impacted many small businesses) and also feel confident in making necessary large purchases that benefit the company.

 - Mixing business and personal finances.
 This one also seems very obvious, but as a small business owner who manages everything day-to-day in their personal and professional lives, it can be easy to blur the lines at times for the sake of convenience.
 However, failing to keep business and personal expenses separate makes it very difficult to keep track of how much money the business is actually spending or making.
 Over time, this can lead to cash flow issues from balancing accounts, estimating appropriate taxes and calculating profits, and even impact your ability to get a business loan.